GIBNEY PROUDLY OFFERS CUSTOMIZED GROUP STUDY PROGRAMS

 - Varied structures for choreographers/companies

-A conversation with artists working in the dance field in multiple modes.
-Brings the focus away from only performance and toward a well-rounded career in the arts.
+Today’s dancers have complex careers in dance, working in the field in multiple modes.
+This discussion brings the focus away from only performance and toward a well-rounded career in the arts.
+Artists selected will hold multiple roles within the field.
 We will discuss:

 - Artists’ performance experience